GuiMarion/EuropeanProject-GameTheory/README.md

 # EuropeanProject-GameTheory
-This project implements the Shapley value computation for country coalition in European projets.

 This project compute shapley value by country for European research projects.
 The database contains projects as following :